 Oftentimes, you will be able to contact emergency personnel by cell phone.
 However, if you are unable to do so but are relatively close to civilization, you should send people back in vehicles who will call for help from the nearest phone.

-To truly be prepared to camp safely, I’d highly recommend checking out my Ultimate Guide To The Camping Merit Badge!
+For getting fully prepared to camp safely, I’d highly recommend earning your Camping merit badge.
+To get started, check out my Ultimate Guide To The Camping Merit Badge!

 2c) An activity on open water

 Every vessel should be equipped with a Marine VHF radio which can be used to contact help on emergency channel #16.
 If the boat can be moved, navigate it into more trafficked water and signal for help.

 Flying a flag upside down from a boat is also an international sign for distress, and should be done if no immediate rescuers are in sight.
 If rescuers are visible, signal to them by lighting flares, waving a brightly colored shirt, or by using smoke.

 3) Define the term triage.
 Explain the steps necessary to assess and handle a medical emergency until help arrives.